 In the rest of this section, we will dive deep into the most critical factors to consider when buying a gaming monitor under 150 dollars and let you know the standard for certain areas at this price-point.

-Here are the top 13 factors to consider during your search:
+Here are some important, key features to consider during your search:

 Just like any consumer electronics product, the brand who makes it will often give you a decent indication of how it's built, how it performs or how long it should last.
 A lesser-known brand is likely of lower-quality while a notable brand is more likely to be built to last.